-It is an unrivalled spectacle.
+It is an unrivaled spectacle.
 When the rising sun illuminates the Benedictine Melk Abbey, it almost seems that a colossal and wonderfully beautiful monument is being brought to life.
-Melk Abbey is Austria’s largest Baroque structure and the symbol of the Wachau Valley, since 2000 a UNESCO World Heritage Site and one of the world’s most extraordinary natural landscapes.
+Melk Abbey is Austria’s largest Baroque structure and the symbol of the Wachau valley, since 2000 a UNESCO World Heritage Site, and one of the world’s most extraordinary natural landscapes.
 The steep, terraced vineyards are a distinctive characteristic of the region.
 Because of the extreme grade of the slopes, the vintners must cultivate many sections of these fields by hand.
-In spring, the blossoms of the famed Wachau apricot trees fill the air with their marvellous aroma.
+In spring, the blossoms of the famed Wachau apricot trees fill the air with their marvelous aroma.

-This region offers both tranquillity and exhilaration: tranquillity because sometimes the only sound one hears is the murmur of the Danube and the rustling of the gloriously coloured forests, and exhilaration when one passes one of the Wachau’s many remarkable historic buildings.
+This region offers both tranquility and exhilaration: tranquility because sometimes the only sound one hears is the murmur of the Danube and the rustling of the gloriously colored forests, and exhilaration when one passes one of the Wachau’s many remarkable historic buildings.
 Towering above the valley are the ruins of Aggstein and Dürnstein castles, while the town of Spitz boasts a magnificent late-Gothic parish church.
 One of the most striking buildings in the valley is Dürnstein Abbey, whose blue-and-white tower can be seen from miles around.

 From Krems it is not far to St. Pölten.
 Characteristic features of this city, which only in 1986 became the provincial capital, are the new, ultra-modern government quarter and the adjoining cultural district.
 The Provincial Museum has a playful quality, with its eye-catching wavy roof in front of the main entrance.
 The Festspielhaus is an unconventional glass complex and the architectural antithesis to the Baroque St. Pölten Cathedral, the landmark of the historic city center.